janet-lang/janet/CONTRIBUTING.md

   For janet code, the use lisp indentation with 2 spaces.
 One can use janet.vim to do this indentation, or approximate as close as possible.

+## C style

+For changes to the VM and Core code, you will probably need to know C. Janet is programmed with a subset of C99 that works with Microsoft Visual C++.
+This means most of C99 but with the following omissions.

+* No Variable Length Arrays (yes these may work in newer MSVC compilers)
+* No `restrict`
+* Certain functions in the standard library are not always available

+In practice, this means programming for both MSVC on one hand and everything else on the other.
+The code must also build with emscripten, even if some features are not available, although this is not a priority.

+Code should compile warning free and run valgrind clean.
+I find that these two criteria are some of the easiest ways to protect against a large number of bugs in an unsafe language like C. To check for valgrind errors, run `make valtest` and check the output for undefined or flagged behavior.

+## Janet style

+All janet code in the project should be formatted similar to the code in core.janet.
+The auto formatting from janet.vim will work well.

 ## Suggesting Changes

 To suggest changes, open an issue on GitHub.
 Check GitHub for other issues